benkrichman/geocontour/README.md

 ### Timing

-Timing modules for easy comparison between mask search methods or contour tracing algorithms
+Timing modules for easy comparison between mask search methods or contour tracing algorithms using timeit.

+Note that in mask search and contour tracing care has been taken to implement algorithms in a fast and efficient manner through utilization of shapely and matplotlib builtins and through numpy vectorization where possible.
+However, not everything is speed optimized where optimization would necessitate significantly more complexity or utilization of external low level libraries or custom functions.
+The timing modules exist for intercomparison amongst methods, but also for giving users a reasonable expectation of performance.

 ### Visualization